sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 dltB has 415-430 residues depending on species.
 We will be modeling the full protein within a POPC bilayer.

 Generic steps for setting up a simulation:
-1. Acquire appropriate PDB files (#one)
+1. Acquire appropriate PDB files
-2. Clean and prepare the protein (#two)
+2. Clean and prepare the protein
-3. Add environment / solvate (#three)
+3. Add environment / solvate
-4. Generate starting files (#four)
+4. Generate starting files
-5. Prepare Savio (#five)
+5. Prepare Savio
-6. Kick off sims, monitor (#six)
+6. Kick off sims, monitor
 ---

 # 1: Prepare protein

 ## Acquire original PDB
-- Download a crystal strxr of dltBCDX
-- Open PyMol
-- Remove everything not needed

-- Download the new dltB structure (by Harvard group) from google drive
+- Download the new dltB structure (by Harvard group) from google drive or download crystral structure from PDB
 - Open in PyMol
 - Label by chain, color by chain
+- Select only what is needed:
-- Command: select chain B and DltBCDX
+	- Command: select (chain B) and DltBCDX
 	- Hide unselected
 	- A → copy selection to object → new → rename → dltB_alone

 ## Orient into a membrane frame

 We want everything oriented such that x and y are the 2D dimensions of the bilayer and z is the depth.
 Orientations of Proteins in Membrane (OPM) is a site that publishes structures of proteins from PDB oriented into a bilayer.
+If you downloaded a crystral structure from PDB, you may be able to just download the corresponding OPM file and delete the bilayer markers.
 - Download dltB's OPM database file
 	- 6BUG strxr link:
 - In PyMOL: Open → find the 6BUG file and load into PyMOL alongside dltB_alone